mseaman26/Ultra-Secure-Password-Generator-by-Mike-Seaman/README.md

 # Ultra-Secure-Password-Generator-by-Mike-Seaman

 This project is an application that generates a random password that fulfills certain criteria selected by the user.
 The user simply clicks the big red button and follows the instructions in the following prompts to generate their password!
 First they are asked to choose a valid password length.
 Then the user chooses at least one of the following character categories for their password: lower-case letters, upper-case letters, numbers, and special characters.
+After that, their password is displayed on the screen!
 This was a fun and challenging project, working entirely within a JavaScript file.

 ## Video of the application
 <img src="./assets/PW_Gen.gif" width=800px alt="gif of a demonstration of the password generator app">